Real Estate Investment Strategy, AI Models, & Data Analytics: US Multifamily in April 2026

 • Understand the macroeconomic & cost of capital context, including inflation/deflation

-• Explore how emerging trends, including conversions into multifamily, public policy responses to housing affordability (from market-based policies to rent control), and the Inflation Reduction Act’s role in shaping US re-industrialization, impact US multifamily investing while also reviewing other niches in rental housing, from international markets to student housing.
+• Explore how emerging trends, public policy responses to housing affordability (from market-based policies to rent control), and the Inflation Reduction Act’s role in shaping US re-industrialization, impact US multifamily investing while also reviewing other niches in rental housing, from international markets to student housing.

-• Established US Real Estate Investors seeking to use data to make better investment decisions
+• Established US Real Estate Investors seeking to use data to make better investment decisions, using leading investment models and AI

 • International Real Estate Investors looking to apply trends in US real estate investing to their home markets or enter US markets